StevenQMai/Recipe-Website/README.md

 # Recipe-Website

-The current project is empty
+The current project contains a lasagna.html file, which is referenced/linked in the index.html file.
+A recipe folder was also recently created.
-I will have demonstrated basic HTML skills by the end of this project

-Eventually, I will style this website using CSS once I learn it